 NOTE: You can use this method if your Instant Pot does not have a Yogurt button.
 If you’d like to get one that has a Yogurt button, this is the exact model that I have.

 How much flour to use?

 - 2+3/4 cups all-purpose flour will make perfect, soft, and delicious rolls.
 You can see the fluffy texture in the video.
 The rolls will also be easy to form.

-Try both versions and decide which one you like best.
+Try different versions and decide which one you like best.
 I prefer 2+3/4 cups of flour since the dough is a bit sturdier and the dinner rolls are easier to form.